rayct/zet/docs/1014/README.md

 # Setup YouTube Channel "notes and Zettels"
 # Coming Soon!
 Hopefully in 2023/24

-# About Section Page
+# YouTube About Section Page
 ## Description
 ### Managed Services Provider (MSP)
 #### "IT Services, Tech Support, and Community"

-"As a tech professional, I am committed to passing on to the community what I have learned in 25+ years in the tech space."

-"I aim to cover a range of topics, including how-tos, discussions, certification guides, and walkthroughs on various IT technologies, from Open Source projects to Proprietary software."
+"As a tech professional, I am committed to passing on to the community what I have learned in 25+ years in the tech space.
+I aim to cover a range of topics, including how-tos, discussions, certification guides, and walkthroughs on various IT technologies, from Open Source projects to proprietary software.
+If you have any requests for specific topics, please feel free to contact me and let me know.

+Interested in sponsoring RayC Tech Support?
+Email ray@rayturner.tech."

+---

-### DEFINITION
+## DEFINITION
-Managed Services Provider (MSP)
+### Managed Services Provider (MSP)

 Alexander S. Gillis, Technical Writer and EditorJohn Moore, Industry Editor What is a managed service provider?